pravatbhusal/longhorn-dining/README.md

 ### Menu Page URL
 If the URL to the menu page changes, configure it in the ```config/scraper.json``` file.

 Note that if the HTML to the menu page changes, then you must change the web-scraping code in Python.
-Read the "scraper.py Methods" section to learn how the JSON data must be formatted so that the client can parse the JSON data from the server properly.
+Read the "scraper.py Methods" section to learn how the JSON data must be formatted for the client to properly parse it.

 ### scraper.py Methods
 If the HTML to the menu page changes, then you must make sure to correctly format the JSON data to the client.
 Listed below are the methods in the ```server/scraper.py``` file that creates and formats the JSON data the client parses.